neuefische/wd-flipped-classroom-curriculum/sessions/react-component-testing/react-component-testing.md

 ### Testing Next.js (`useRouter` Mock)

 When writing tests for components that use the `useRouter` hook from Next.js, you need to be aware of some stumbling stones.
-When test are executed they don't run within a real browser.
+When tests are executed they don't run within a real browser.
 Thus there is no [browser location API](https://developer.mozilla.org/en-US/docs/Web/API/Location) and the context that Next.js uses to provide routing information to all components in the app is not present.

 The `useRouter` hook requires the browser location API to work, so it will throw an error and fail the tests.